Author: Sarah Rosenthal

 Read More

 With the increased legalization of marijuana for both medical and recreational use, there are more ways to experience the effects of marijuana than smoking it.
 Vaporizers for cannabis oil have become increasingly popular due to the decreased amounts of toxic particles in comparison to combustible smoking.
-A small study approved by the Johns Hopkins Medicine Institutional Review Board analyzed participants who infrequently used marijuana and with at least 30 days since their last use.
-Researchers wanted to determine the differences in effects from marijuana when smoked or vaporized.
-Seventeen healthy adults participated in the double-blind trial, which involved six 8.5-hour…
+Study To Determine The Differences In Effects From Marijuana When Smoked or Vaporized A small study approved by the Johns Hopkins Medicine Institutional Review Board analyzed participants who infrequently used marijuana and with at least 30 days since their last use.
+Researchers wanted to determine the differences in effects from marijuana when smoked or…

 Read More